How Much Does Betfair Pay Me? (Spoiler: Still Nothing)

 The reality, it works the other way round!

-In fact, because I pay a lot of commission, I sort of pay Betfair to promote them, which is, err…. slightly bizarre.
+Because of that I have paid a lot of commission over the the years.
+In essense, I sort of pay Betfair to promote them, which is, err…. slightly bizarre.
 But that’s the reality.

-However, Betfair aren’t particularly proactive on that and since the Gambling Commission for involved a few years ago, events are a thing of the past.
-Ultimately, I don’t get paid a penny for any promotion that I did.
+Ultimately, I don’t get paid a penny for any promotion that I’ve done.
 I received no incentive, financial or otherwise.

 Over the years, I’ve begun to realise that a lot of the betting industry is funded by below-the-line contributions.
 So a lot of tipping sites that you see a lot of “advice sites” and people pretending to help you are actually getting a backhander via affiliate commissions from the bookmaker or the betting industry.